martincohen/Punity/README.md

 - `CORE->stack` is used to store larger amounts of temporary memory.
 Typically it's used store dynamic in-function buffers that are thrown away when the function ends.
 - `CORE->storage` is used for long term memory (like bitmaps, tilemaps, audio, etc.)

 This way, no complex memory management is needed at all.
 Taking memory from the banks is just a matter of one pointer change (and a few optional assertions for you convenience).
-Should you need more memory, just change the `STACK_CAPACITY` or `STORAGE_CAPACITY` macros in `config.h` to use more memory.
+Should you need more memory, just change the `PUN_STACK_CAPACITY` or `PUN_STORAGE_CAPACITY` macros in `config.h` to use more memory.

 Remember, you always know in advance how many entities, assets and buffers, so generally there's no need to use dynamic memory management.